lino-framework/lino/docs/admin/install_debian.rst

 We recommend to not run Django's :file:`setup.py` since that's not needed for Lino and removes flexibility to switch from one version to the other.
-Just `Set up your Python path`_ manually (see below).
-Comments on this are welcome.
+Just remember where you installed it and specify this path in your your :xfile:`settings.py` (see later).

 Install other software
 ----------------------